eescottie/opensrc_analog/README.md

 Once the simulation is completed, let's now click the top right corner "Waves" button to launch the wavefrom viewer.
 This time we will use another method to plot the transient waveforms.

-Let's go back to the schematic window, and right click the signal we want to plot the waveform.
+Let's go back to the schematic window, and left click the signal we want to plot the waveform.
-For example, we right click the "vp" net and then press "k".
+For example, we left click the "vp" net and then press "k".
 This will highlight the "vp" net as shown below:

 <img src="/images/TRAN_sch_2.PNG" width="560px" ><br>
-Then, we right click the "out" net and press "k" to highlight the "out".
+Then, we left click the "out" net and press "k" to highlight the "out".
 As shown below, both the "vp" net and the "out" net are now highlighted.

 <img src="/images/TRAN_sch_3.PNG" width="560px" ><br>